shorian/IT115/minutes/01-24 - Assignment 3 and Git.md

----
-description: Discussing our plans for Assignment 3, and helping teammates get comfortable with git and github
----

 ## Tasks
 - [x] Accept Sid's invitation to the shared repo
 - [ ] We've agreed on "Securing your personal data" as our topic for the wiki assignment.
 Choose your subtopic: